On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: When Is Independent Satisficing Regret Achievable

-It remains unclear which structural conditions permit \emph{constant} satisficing regret in nonstationary \(K\)-armed bandits.
-In the stationary setting, constant satisficing regret is possible because the learner can identify satisficing and non-satisficing arms in finite expected time—independent of \(T\)—by comparing empirical means to the threshold \(S\); see \cite[Appendix~A]{michel2022regret}.
+It remains unclear which structural conditions permit \emph{$T-$independent} satisficing regret in nonstationary \(K\)-armed bandits.
 A common feature of the hard instances behind the \(\Omega(\log T)\) lower bounds in Section~\ref{sec:general} is the presence of \emph{threshold crossings}: an arm may be satisficing early on but later \emph{down-cross} below \(S\) at an unknown time, and the identity of the realizable arm may also switch across segments.
 Such changes force the learner to repeatedly certify satisficing arms, which incurs a logarithmic cost.

-In this section, we identify a simple regime in which this obstacle disappears.
+In this section, we identify a regime in which these obstacles disappear.
 Specifically, if (i) there exists an \emph{always-realizable} arm that remains strictly satisficing throughout, and (ii) no arm ever transitions from satisficing to non-satisficing (i.e., no down-crossings), then constant satisficing regret—independent of both the horizon \(T\) and the number of stationary segments \(L\)—is achievable.